 In 2001 I returned to Outside as a senior editor.
 For the next seven years I reported from the field as often as my boss would let me.
 I traveled to Bhutan with Buddhist scholar Bob Thurman, drove an RV across New Zealand, went to Hollywood with polar explorer Will Steger, and flew across Brazil with an expat American rancher trying to save the Amazon.
 Three of these stories earned honorable mentions in the “Best American Travel Writing” series.

 Seven years later I left my position at Outside and started traveling.
 First I reported a story in the Falkland Islands, then I moved on to Mount Everest Base Camp, where I worked as the team journalist for Expedition Hanesbrands.
-Currently I'm a contributing editor to Outside, a contributing writer to Discovery.com, and a freelance writer.
-You can check out my latest features here: Portfolio.
+Currently I'm a contributing editor to Outside and a freelance writer.
+In addition to Outside, my stories have appeared in O, The Oprah Magazine, Lonely Planet, Men's Journal, CNN.com, ForeignPolicy.com, Discovery.com, Bicycling.com, and others.
+Please see my latest features here: Portfolio.